gasparrini/2014_gasparrini_BMCmrm_Rcodedata/README.md

-### Updated R code from Gasparrini & Leone, BMC Medical Research Methodology 2014
+### Updated R code and data from Gasparrini & Leone BMCmrm 2014

 --------------------------------------------------------------------------------